robertdebock/ansible-collection-roles/roles/nomad/README.md

 # How many servers and agents are expected?
 nomad_server_bootstrap_expect: 1

-# This this to "yes" for an agent.
+# This this to "true" for an agent.
-nomad_agent: no
+nomad_agent: false

 # Configuration items for the Nomad agent
 nomad_agent_log_level: INFO